The Gas Market Code is a mandatory industry code prescribed under Part IVBB of the Competition and Consumer Act 2010.

 Purpose of the Gas Market Code

 The Competition and Consumer (Gas Market Code) Regulations 2023 commenced on 11 July 2023.
-There is a transition period of 2 months before most of the obligations contained in the code take effect.
+There was a transition period of 2 months before most of the obligations contained in the code took effect.

 The purpose of the code is to ensure the domestic wholesale gas market supplies adequate gas at reasonable prices and on reasonable terms for both suppliers and buyers.